chaosmaou/wivrn-guide/README.md

 | AMD | vaapi | H265 |
 | NVIDIA | nvenc | H265 |

+NOTE: On newer kernel and mesa versions (Like in Bazzite), using Vulkan instead of Vaapi is prefered but can have issues with older hardware.
+Try vulkan and if you still struggle with latency, using vaapi as an alternative.

 - Quest 3, Quest 3S

 | GPU | Encoder | Codec |